+And yes, there are tons of chill things to do too, making St. Paul an ideal lazy getaway destination.
 The southern part of Saint Paul is lined with green and sometimes with snow-clad banks of the river.
-The streets have artisan cafes and several museums.
+The streets here have everything from artisan cafes to world-class museums.

 - 2. Head to the Cathedral of Saint Paul

 - 3. Explore the Houses on Summit Avenue

 - 4. Take a Tour of the James J. Hill House

 - 6. Enjoy Swing Nights at the Wabasha Street Caves

 - 7. Learn about Music at The Schubert Club Music Museum